Rhein-Neckar-Verkehr/data-hub-nodejs-client/README.md

 A simple client in node.js to access the RNV Open Data API.

+This readme file contains information about using the client.
+For detailed documentation on how to use the GraphQL interface, see the documentation [link from here](https://www.opendata-oepnv.de/ht/de/organisation/verkehrsunternehmen/rnv/openrnv/data-hub-api-dokumentationen)

 # Install client from npm
 ```bash
 $ npm install rnv-data-client